Co-Auther for this post: Amrita Choudhury

 Roasted almonds, cashews, peanuts, walnuts, black grams, whole wheat, and poha.
-We also add finger millet, and spices like cardamon, peppercorns, and Ceylon cinnamon
+We add finger millet and spices like cardamon, peppercorns, and Ceylon cinnamon.

 Nuts lower the inflammation related to heart diseases, artery health, and healthy fats, vitamins, and minerals.
 Black grams and whole wheat poha come with protein and fibers.

-This combination is inspiring and you feel energetic and satiety lasts you for quite a few hours.
+This combination is inspiring, and you feel energetic, and satiety lasts for several hours.

 All these recipes are on the internet.
 What you may not find are the sources of the ingredients where they got them from.
 While cooking breakfast, think if you can save some for the afternoon snack or possibly for dinner to be used on the same day as appropriate.